 Container-Optimized OS from Google is built on top of the Chromium OS open-source project.
-You can find the majority of the source code for Container-Optimized OS in the shared Chromium OS repositories https://chromium.googlesource.com.
+You can find the majority of the source code for Container-Optimized OS in the COS repositories https://cos.googlesource.com.

 Some of the useful resources that can help you determine the source code used to build the image include: